Convectioniproclozide569/BastionRoute/README.md

 * Sustained throughput: ~45–65 Mbps
 * Stable under moderate packet loss conditions

->* Note: Results are workload- and environment-dependent and are not guaranteed.
+>* Note: Results are workload- and environment-dependent and are not guaranteed. iperf3 used for benchmarking unless otherwise stated

 ---